Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 * Action:
   * None
 ***
-**Modal Test 2 -  Clicking around the Modal window**
+**Modal Test 2 -  Clicking inside the Modal window**
 * Expected:
   * Site expected to do nothing when the user clicks anywhere on modal (except the interactive elements).
 * Testing:
-  * Tested site by clicking all over modal window, whilst avoiding the close buttons.
+  * Tested site by clicking all over the modal window, whilst avoiding the close buttons.
 * Result:
   * The site acted as expected and did nothing.
 * Action: